 353 Fraud Examination.
 (2)

-Understanding of occupational fraud, including fraudulent financial reporting and asset misappropriation; how occupational fraud is committed and actions that can be taken to deter and detect occupational fraud.
+Understanding of occupational fraud, including asset misappropriation and corruption; how occupational fraud is committed and actions that can be taken to deter and detect occupational fraud.
 Process to investigate fraud allegations, including evidence management.
 Prerequisites: 326, 340 and MATH 124.
-Spring.
+Fall.

 355 Auditing.
 (4)

 Theory and practice of financial statement auditing.
-Focus on the nature of auditing, standards, reporting, the audit environment, risk assessment and planning, controls, sampling techniques, ethics, and legal liability.
+Focus on the nature of auditing, standards, reporting, the audit environment, risk assessment and planning, controls, sampling techniques, and ethics.
 Prerequisites: 326, 340, and junior standing.
-Spring.
+Fall and Spring.

 In Current Issues in Finance, a topics course, students will study themes which may vary each time the course is offered and will focus in depth on one or more of the traditional areas of finance, or may consider topics outside the areas covered in other finance courses.
 Subject matter may include ethical and regulatory issues.
 The focus will be to cover contemporary issues not covered in depth in other finance courses.
 Prerequisites: ACFN 310 or MGMT 331.